AvinashGuntupalli/MongoDb-Money-Transfer-System/README.md

 - **Transfer Module**
   - Transfers money between wallets
   - Ensures atomicity of sender debit and receiver credit
+- **Transaction Module**
+  -Stores transaction records with sender, receiver, amount, and timestamp -Enables audit and history tracking of transfers

 ##  Technologies Used